Jedyle/emacs-config/README.md

 (set-face-attribute 'default nil :height 140)
 ```

+Some pre-made files will be available (ex: thinkpad-yogax1.el)

 # GPT.el

 Create a file named .gptkey in this directory, containing the openAI key